sejori/peko/README.md

 This paradigm is often referred to as "serverless" on cloud platforms, which offer cheap code execution on spare server capacity.

 Because "serverless" apps cold-start it is important to keep their codebases small.
 This is why Peko focuses on being featherweight.
-The preact demo app only imports Peko and Preact as external dependencies (and is very fast as a result)!
+The preact demo app only imports Peko and Preact as external dependencies and is very fast as a result - [https://peko.deno.dev](https://peko.deno.dev)!

 <strong>Note:</strong> In reality a single app instance will serve multiple requests, we just can't guarantee it.
 This is why caching is still an effective optimization strategy but in-memory user sessions are not an effective authentication strategy.